syndesisio/syndesis/proposals/029_030-credentials.md

 ```http
 grant_type=authorization_code&client_id={client-id}&client_secret={client-secret}&redirect_uri=https://{syndesis-rest}/api/v1/connectors/salesforce/callback&code=...
 ```
-6. This results in credential being created for Salesforce connection
+6. This results in credential data being created for Salesforce connection
+7. Eventually the UI will POST to `/api/v1/connections` to create a new Connection at what point the HTTP cookie set in 4. will be used to update the connection with credential data